algogene-fintech/metatrader_dll/README.md

 3. From MetaTrader4_DLL> Include, add the header file (AlgogeneMT4.mqh) in your MetaTrader's Include folder

-4. Copy the path of the Dynamic Linked Library file (Algogene_x86.dll), and paste it in line 15 in the header file from Step 3.
+4. Copy the path of the Dynamic Linked Library file (MetaTrader4_DLL > Lib > Algogene_x86.dll), and paste it in line 15 in the header file from Step 3.

 5. Input the configurations in your Expert Advisors files
 	```